hyperreal64/hyperreal64/content/posts/pokemon-interfaces-go.md

 (out)Name: charmander
 (out)Attack: ember{{< /command-line >}}

 By standardizing our `pokemon` interface, we have reduced the amount of code we have to put in `main.go` to print the stats of all our Pokemon.
-We can define new Pokemon types like psychic, poison, electric without having to change or add code to `pokemon/pokemon.go`, as long as we implement the `attack(i interface{})` and `stats()` methods for each of them.
+We can define new Pokemon types like psychic, poison, and electric without having to change or add code to `pokemon/pokemon.go`, as long as we define the `stats()` methods for each of them.

 ## Recap